zonemikel/zrthing/README.md

 search onshape for zrthingenclosure

 ### Applications
-Livestock/Pet door - TODO link
+#### Livestock/Pet door - TODO link
-Educational
+- opens in the morning closes at night
+- based off time or lux
+- robust tested
+- easy to find parts

+#### Educational toy - TODO link
+- oled display
+- 4 buttons
+- motor control w buttons
+- snake
+- etch-a-oled with server upload

 ## More info webpage
 - note this is not up yet